IceBerge421/markdown-cv/index.md

 <div class="item" id="pubs" markdown="1">

+**PS Berge** & Madison Schmalzer.
+(Forthcoming May 2025).
+Un-Moving Play and the End of Time: Code Injections and the Trans Abrogation of Media Objects. *Journal of Cinema and Media Studies.* (In press).

 Maria Alberto, **PS Berge**, Brandon Blackburn, Adrianna Burton, & Hibby Thach.
-Stars & Wishes: A Collaborative Disaster Queer Autoethnography of Playing *Thirsty Sword Lesbians*.
+“You Strange and Violent Queers”: A Collaborative Disaster-Queer Autoethnography of Playing *Thirsty Sword Lesbians*.
 (Forthcoming 2024).
 In S. Hedge (Ed.) *Essays on Indie Tabletop Roleplaying Games*.
 McFarland Publishing.
-(Book chapter conditionally accepted for publication in forthcoming collection).
+(In press).

 **PS Berge** & Madison Schmalzer.
-(Forthcoming May 2025).
-Un-Moving Play and the End of Time: TASBot, Arbitrary Code Execution, and Trans Possibilities in Triforce%. *Journal of Cinema and Media Studies.* (In press).

-**PS Berge** & Madison Schmalzer.
 (Forthcoming).
-'I Took a Deep Breath and Came Out as GC': Excavating Gender Critical Information Literacy Practices and Anti-Trans Radicalization on Ovarit and Mumsnet. *Bulletin of Applied Transgender Studies*.
+“I took a deep breath and came out as GC”: Gender Critical Storytelling, Radicalization, and Discursive Practice on Ovarit and Mumsnet. *Bulletin of Applied Transgender Studies*.
 In Kat Fuller and Quinnehtukqut McLamore (eds.) special issue on “Dynamics of Transphobic Content and Disinformation."
 (Article conditionally accepted for publication in forthcoming special issue).

 **PS Berge** & Madison Schmalzer.
 (Forthcoming).
 "Speedrunning."
 Invited chapter for *Keywords in Game Studies* by Christopher B. Patterson and Amanda Phillips (eds.).
 (Chapter conditionally accepted for forthcoming publication).